 The Group is required to outline minimum annual expenditure estimates as proposed by it when applying for or renewing its Prospecting Licence in Botswana.
 The Group may from time to time notify the Minister of any amendments it wishes to make to its proposed prospecting operations and relative expenditure.
 The Minister has the discretion to suspend or agree to vary the obligation to expend the minimum annual expenditure estimates as initially outlined when applying for or renewing its Prospecting Licence.
-Because of COVID-19 restrictions the Company will not be able to meet its expenditure commitments for the year to 31 December 2020.
-Accordingly the Company has submitted an Application to Amend its Proposed Prospecting Programme which has been accepted by the Minister.
-As at the reporting date future expenditure commitments on PL 43/2016 have not been provided for in the financial statements.

-The Group has 100% of Prospecting Licence PL 43/2016, awarded effective January 2016 for a period of two years with the right to renew for a further two years to 31 December 2020 which has been applied for and granted.
-There is a further right to renew for a further two years to 31 December 2022, for which the Company has now submitted an application.
+The Group has 100% of Prospecting Licence PL 43/2016, awarded effective January 2016 for a period of three years with the right to renew for a further two years to 31 December 2020 which has been applied for and granted.
+A further right to renew for a further two years to 31 December 2022 was applied for and granted on 9 November 2020.
 The annual expenditure commitment for PL 43/2016 covers the calendar year from 1 January to 31 December.
 The expenditure commitment outlined by the Group is listed below:

-Commitment Expenditure Year Period P \$ \$ 1 1 January 2019 - 31 December 2019 5,000,000 670,000 251,000 2 1 January 2020 - 31 December 2020 15,000,000 2,016,000 214,000
+Year Period Commitment BWP \$ Expenditure \$ 1 1 January 2021 - 31 December 2021 6,505,000 807,000 142,842 2 1 January 2022 - 31 December 2022 11,400,000 1,414,000 -